EW 2.0: After all of these years, Wharton still packs a cultural wallop

 Mitchell Owens, the Arts and Antiques editor of Architectural Digest, wrote about Edith Wharton’s keen interest in design and the timeless principles she outlined in The Decoration of Houses, her first book, published in 1897.
+He likened it to “the King James Version of the Bible.”
 (February 2013)

 A contributor to The Awl, Ali Pechman, created an amusing quiz in April 2012 asking readers to guess if quotes were from a review of the HBO series Girls or from Edith Wharton.